keeganridgley107/SerPeNT/README.md

 Serpent is a simple cross platform :snake: based interactive network toolkit.

-I made it to learn python and make some kind of automation tool

-UPDATE (Nov/04/19): Going to refactor this to be better organized and fix a few bugs
+its essentially a few smaller tools wrapped up in a interactive cli that uses argparse to deal with params

 #### Features Include:

 - IP/Port Scanner
 - Vulnerability Scanner
-- Packet Sniffer
+- Packet Sniffer - might not work on some machines
 - Web Scraper
 - Static File Server